Robust Development Methodologies - SW Quality

 Introduction

-Thus far, you have created, run and debugged your own application developed with ARM Keil.
+Thus far, you have created, run and debugged your own application developed with Zephyr RTOS.
 However, you have little to no knowledge whether this application could be used - from a qualitative standpoint - in a safety environment.
 This codelab aims at adding this dimension to your project so as to have sound foundations for future work.

 What you’ll build